tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

 -   Applications which statically link to a library will not be affected by patches applied to the system library.

-> Infinality: the generic way
+> Infinality

 The infinality patchset aims to greatly improve freetype2 font rendering.
 It adds multiple new capabilities.

--   Home page.
+-   Home page
--   Forum.
+-   Forum
+-   Short article about infinality (contains screenshots)

 Infinality's settings are all configurable at runtime via environment variables in /etc/profile.d/infinality-settings.sh, and include the